byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 In REST mode, the `POST` HTTP method is synonymous with `@new` in Tridy.

-As opposed to `PUT`, `@new` was chosen as equivalent to `POST` since like it, `@new` is a non-idempotent operation, meaning it always creates something new and doesn't attempt to alter a module that's already placed (besides by appending its tree).
-In addition, `@new` is more essential to Tridy than `@set` is, making it easier to block `PUT`, which is generally considered an unsafe method.
+As opposed to `PUT`, `@new` was chosen as equivalent to `POST` since like it, `@new` is a non-idempotent operation, meaning it always creates something new, even when applied repeatedly in succession with the same parameters, and doesn't attempt to alter a module that's already placed (besides by appending its tree).
+In addition, `@new` is more essential to Tridy than `@set` is, making it easier to limit access to `PUT`, which is generally considered an unsafe method.

 | Query | Value Type | Description | Equivalent to |
 | --- | --- | --- | --- |